SourceZh/Docklet/doc/userguide/en/workspace/terminal.md

 If the user will perform multiple tasks, they can open several Terminals, or using [tmux](https://tmux.github.io) in one Terminal.

+Sometimes, in Chrome, the fonts of terminal may be not monospaced.
+This may cause the width of terminal not fixed and commands' output not aligned.
+Here is the way to fix it : Chrome -> Settings -> Show Advanced Settings -> Custom Fonts, choose a monospaced font for **Monospaced Font**

 ### Install Software ###

 Users can install software packages not in the base image.
 The Docklet